The Leading Provider of Online Consultation, Legal Services, Education and Training

 Juvenile Justice

-• Juvenile Justice: It concerns law and legal procedures that deal with the rights and treatment of persons below the age of majority, ordinarily considered 18, who have been culprits or found guilty of criminal offenses.
+• Juvenile Justice System: Concerns the law and legal procedures that deal with the rights and treatment of persons below the age of majority, ordinarily considered 18, who are alleged or found to have committed an offense.
 This system prioritizes rehabilitation over punishment, acknowledging that offenders are still developing and can be influenced by factors such as family environment, peer influences, and educational opportunities.
 However, the Juvenile Justice System differs by nation; the fundamental aim remains to strike a balance between accountability and the chances for rehabilitation and reintegration into society.

-• History of Juvenile Justice: The concept of a separate justice system for juveniles dates back to the early 20th century when society recognized the need to treat young offenders differently from adults.
+• History: The concept of a separate justice system for juveniles dates back to the late 19th century, with the establishment of the first juvenile court in the United States.
+At that time, society recognized the need to treat young offenders differently from adults.
 The goal was to offer guidance and support rather than punishment.
 This historical perspective has influenced the development of modern juvenile justice systems worldwide.

 • The Laws for Juveniles in India